 What are the main differences between hybrid and cross-platform builds?

-Hybrid applications use the app wrapper to run containers via frameworks like Ionic, Apache Cordova (formerly known as Nitobi) and Adobe PhoneGap (essentially the commercial version of Apache Cordova).
+use the app wrapper to run containers via frameworks.
+Examples include Ionic, Apache Cordova (formerly known as Nitobi) and Adobe PhoneGap (essentially the commercial version of Apache Cordova).
 These containers are called Web Views and their purpose is to mimic standard UI/UX of a given mobile app (be it iOS or Android).

-Web Views are quite limited in matters of platform integration and since they cannot replicate native functions to enrich the app’s full potential, fine-tunes are required.
+Web Views feature limits in matters of platform integration.
+Since they cannot replicate native functions for reaching the app’s full potential, fine-tunes become essential.
 These can be accomplished by making use of native code or pre-compiled plugins that serve a specific scope.

-On the other hand, since hybrid apps look and act as an offline web page, development speed is way faster as compared to cross-platform builds, especially when UI elements (HTML/CSS) are shared with the web app.
+On the other hand, since hybrid apps look and act as an offline web page, development speed is way faster.
+For instance, compared to cross-platform builds, UI elements (HTML/CSS) originate from within the web app.

-Cross-platform applications (unlike hybrid ones) use the application wrapper to include native components and in some cases, even compile views as a native app would do, regardless of the given platform.
+(unlike hybrid ones) rely on an application wrapper to include native components.
+In some cases, these even compile views as a native app would do, regardless of the given platform.
 If implemented the right way, cross-platform apps will rarely look different when compared to their native alternatives.

 In addition, since most cross-platform frameworks (like Facebook’s React Native, Microsoft’s Xamarin or even Google’s Flutter) support modern architecture patterns, product owners have nothing to compromise over when talking about application’s performance and/or it’s User Experience.

-Regardless, cross-platform apps can’t be compared to a native build since they still can’t fully access device and OS resources the way native applications do.
+Regardless, cross-platform apps can’t be compared to a native build.
+They still can’t fully access device and OS resources the way native applications do.
 Hence their scope limitation to specific business models (like multi-tier platforms, streaming-oriented apps and specific Software as a Service product).
-However, when compared to hybrid builds cross-platform apps are net superior and can arguably achieve most of the native functionalities a platform has to offer.
+However, when compared to hybrid builds cross-platform apps are net superior.
+They can arguably achieve most of the native functionalities a platform has to offer.

 Does it mean we should shove hybrid builds all together?